Understanding standard window sizes helps Calgary homeowners plan replacement windows, compare options, and avoid sizing mistakes before ordering.

 Choosing the Right Window Size for Your Home

 The best replacement window size depends on more than the opening alone.
-It also depends on the room, ventilation needs, natural light, energy efficiency goals, exterior appearance, installation method, and glass package.
+It also depends on the room, ventilation needs, natural light, energy efficiency goals, exterior appearance, installation method, glass package, and long-term performance goals.

 Important considerations include: